avifenesh/claucode.nvim/README.md

 ```

 **How it works:**
-1. The plugin provides an MCP server with Neovim-specific diff preview tools
+1. The plugin automatically adds its MCP server to your Claude configuration using `claude mcp add`
+2. This preserves all your existing MCP servers while adding Neovim diff preview tools
-2. Claude uses `nvim_edit_with_diff` and `nvim_write_with_diff` instead of standard file operations
+3. Claude uses `nvim_edit_with_diff` and `nvim_write_with_diff` instead of standard file operations
-3. A diff preview appears in Neovim before changes are applied
+4. A diff preview appears in Neovim before changes are applied
-4. Review the changes and decide:
+5. Review the changes and decide:
    - Press `a` to accept the changes
    - Press `r` to reject the changes
    - Press `q` or `<Esc>` to close (same as reject)